 Myth#2 – Sales CRM Software Is a Hindrance

 Truth: Over the last decade, there has been a massive deluge of tech developments to make people’s lives easier.
-Yet, many of these were an unwelcome change for the actual users.
+Yet, many of these were unwelcome changes for the actual users.

 CRMs had a similar story, as even the best sales CRMs were deemed undesirable by most salespersons initially.